Omacetaxine Mepesuccinate (Synribo®)

 Injection Site Reactions

 Pain, redness, or swelling may occur at the injection site.
 This typically lasts less than 10-15 minutes.
-Rotating the site of the injections is helpful to reduce injection site discomfort.
+Rotating the site of the injections may help reduce injection site discomfort.

 Reproductive Concerns